mofasass/widget-core-library/tutorials/2 - Development.md

 `npm run start`

  - If the build was successful the widget will be running under `https://localhost:8080` after a few seconds.
-The server that hosts the widgets code runs under port 8080
+The server that hosts the widgets code runs under port 8080.
+That url can be opened directly but some widget features will not work (like changing the widget size or adding bets to the betslip), for all features to work the widget needs to be opened inside the Sportsbook

- - To open the widget inside the Sportsbook while in development configure the `widgetSettings` to point to to `https://localhost:8080/` The server runs under the HTTPS protocol, so in order to see the widget inside the sportsbook it is required to trust the self-signed certificate that the development server uses.
+ - To open the widget inside the Sportsbook while in development configure a new widget in the `widgetSettings` to point to to `https://localhost:8080/`.
+The Sportsbook requires the widgets to run in HTTPS mode, so in order to see the widget inside the Sportsbook it is required to trust the self-signed certificate that the development server uses.
 See next section for more information.

 ### HTTPS certificate